 -- Paterno reports the incident to Athletic Director Tim Curley the day after he is told by McQueary, according to a grand jury report, but no law enforcement investigation is launched.

 Paterno announces that he intends to retire at the end of the 2011 football season.
 Hours later, university trustees announce he and university president Graham Spanier are fired, effective immediately.

 Paterno coached football at Penn State for 62 seasons, including 45 years as head coach.

 November 9, 2011 - In response to Paterno's firing, protesting Penn State students clash with police.
 The crowd tips over a news van and is later dispersed with tear gas.

-November 12, 2011 - The Penn State Nittany Lions football team loses to the Nebraska Cornhuskers, 17 to 14.
-It is the first football game since the firing of former head coach Joe Paterno.
+November 12, 2011 - The Penn State Nittany Lions lose to the Nebraska Cornhuskers, 17-14.
+It is the first game since Paterno's firing.

 November 18, 2011 - Scott Paterno announces that his father has a treatable form of lung cancer.

 December 11, 2011 - Paterno is admitted to a hospital with a re-fractured pelvis due to a fall in his home.
 He initially injured his pelvis in August during a preseason practice collision.

 December 16, 2011 - Is released from the hospital.

 January 22, 2012 - Dies of metastatic small cell carcinoma of the lung